kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that...I have no other choice.

 <h2>Conclusion</h2>
 But finding time to ramp up on front end web dev skills is the only issue right now.
-There's never been a better time to look for FE web dev job...particularly if you know your React.
+There's never been a better time to look for FE web dev job...particularly if you know React.

 For skilled front developers, looking for a job in 2022 is like picking 100 dollar bills up off the street.
 This may just be just a bubble that will pop someday, but it's how things are right now.